The Ultimate Fighter: China: The Ultimate Fighter China Finale: Kim vs. Hathaway

 The Ultimate Fighter China Finale: Kim vs. Hathaway (also known as UFC Fight Night: Kim vs. Hathaway) was a mixed martial arts event held by the Ultimate Fighting Championship.
 The event took place on March 1, 2014, at the CotaiArena in Macau, SAR, China.

 Background

 The event was headlined by a welterweight bout between John Hathaway and Dong Hyun Kim.

 Also featured on the card was the welterweight final of The Ultimate Fighter: China.
 The featherweight final between Ning Guangyou and Jianping Yang was removed from the card due to an injury to Jianping Yang.
 The bout was rebooked on the UFC Fight Night: Bisping vs. Le card in August 2014.

 Zak Cummings was expected to fight Alberto Mina but weighed in 8 pounds over.
 Mina would not agree to compete at a catch weight, so the bout was scratched from the event.
 With the removal of Cummings/Mina from the card, the event proceeded with only eight bouts, which is the smallest for the organization since UFC 72 in 2007.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: